MUNYUI/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to display the conents list of ypur current directory
+Write a script that prints the type of the file named